wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-UIKit.md

 }
 ```

-In UIKit, we simply write a switch statement within the `render(state:)` function to evaluate the current state and configure the views for each state.
+In UIKit, we simply write a switch statement within the `render()` function to evaluate the current state and configure the views for each state.

 Note that if you avoid using a `default` case in your switch statement, the compiler will enforce any future changes to the shape of your feature.
 This is good because it will help you avoid bugs when maintaining the feature.

-The resulting `render(state:)` function implementation takes this shape:
+The resulting `render()` function implementation takes this shape:

 ```swift
 @IBOutlet weak var loadingView: UIActivityIndicatorView!